pivotal/docs-tap/cert-mgr-contour-fcd/install-cert-mgr.md

       kubectl apply -f cert-manager-rbac.yml
       ```

-3. Create a `cert-manager-install.yml` using below sample and Apply the config.
+3. Create a `cert-manager-install.yml` using the following sample and apply the configuration.

       ```yaml